Roseinfire/HtmlS/README.md

 File action will be defined automaticly by it's extension. <br>
 `.js` files become scripts <br>
 `.css` files become styles <br>
 ## Congratulations!
-You finished short course.
+You finished short course
  Give project a star, if you would like to see more featurs!
 # Join development
 The simplest way to take part in this project is write new Html layout.<br>